-A reading course in the biographies of missionaries and Christian leaders. - SE 151-Student Efficiency.
+A reading course in the biographies of missionaries and Christian leaders. - Or 151-Orientation.
 1 hour, annually.

 A study of the fundamental principles of effective study. - Mu 171-Music Introduction.
 3 hours, annually.
 See School of Music for description. - So 232-Basic Social Principles.
 3 hours, annually.
 Introductory study of factors underlying formation and functioning of society.
-Group life, customs, social institutions and processes, and their effect upon individual personality. - Sc 241-Basic Ideas in Physical Sciences.
+Group life, customs, social institutions and processes, and their effect upon individual personality. - So 234-Principles of Economics.
 3 hours, annually.

+Introductory study of economic relationships and processes in modern society: prices, money and banking; international trade, public utilities, trade unions, taxation, etc. - Sc 241-Basic Ideas in Physical Sciences.
+3 hours, annually.
 Understanding and evaluation of the scientific method; survey of physical sciences from the Christian point of view. - Sc 242-Basic Ideas in Biological Science.
 3 hours, annually.